teamscode/teamscode.github.io/_posts/contests/2020-03-11-spring-2020-mihs-programming-contest.md

 <div class="alert">
     <span class="closebtn" onclick="this.parentElement.style.display='none';">&times;</span>
     We at this moment plan to proceed with the Spring 2020 MIHS Programming Contest.
-However, due to concerns about coronavirus, we might determine to cancel the contest.
+However, due to concerns about coronavirus, we might determine that it is necessary to cancel the contest.
 Any decision will be made by the end of March.
 Thank you!
 </div>

-<h1>Registration is not open yet!.
+<h1>Registration is not open yet.
 Please check back later!</h1>

 **Time:** 9:45AM – 3:00PM